 District of Columbia

-- Develop strong, bipartisan relationships with members of Congress and their senior staff, congressional committees, and relevant federal agencies, in order to clearly communicate Audubon’s conservation priorities as well as negotiate and influence pragmatic policy outcomes;
+- Develop strong working relationships with members of the U.S. Congress and their senior staff, congressional committees, and federal agencies in order to communicate Audubon priorities as well as negotiate and influence policy outcomes;

-- Aid in the development of high-quality analysis, briefing documents, fact sheets, position papers, testimony and other materials necessary to support Audubon’s policy priorities; and
+- Prepare high quality analysis and draft legislation, fact sheets, position papers, testimony and other materials necessary to support Audubon’s policy priorities;

 Qualifications and Experience

-- A self-starter with demonstrated ability to work independently and effectively manage a complex workflow.
+- Outstanding policy analysis and research skills, with the demonstrated ability to work independently and effectively manage a complex workflow.

-- Experience with legislative and/or political campaigns desired.
+- Experience with political or legislative campaigns highly desired.